 Florida is the lightning capital of the U.S. because:

 Florida has a distinct sea breeze during the summer.
 From late-spring through late-summer, the sea breeze creates numerous thunderstorms per day.

 It has a tropical climate.
 Due to the moisture and heat that Florida experiences, the atmosphere is generally less stable, making thunderstorms more common there than in the rest of the U.S.

-On the downside, Florida also has the most total lightning deaths in the U.S. So far in 2016, four people in Florida out of nine people nationally have died from lightning strikes.
-In 2015 five out of 27 lightning deaths occurred in Florida, in 2014 it had six out of the 26 total deaths, and in 2013 it had four out of the 23 lightning fatalities.
+On the downside, Florida has the most total lightning deaths in the U.S. In 2019, three people in Florida out of 20 people nationally have died from lightning strikes.
+In 2018 seven out of 21 lightning deaths occurred in Florida, or a third of all lightning deaths.

-Although San Francisco may seem like it gets its fair share of rain and lightning, it was actually the major city that received the least amount of lightning in 2015.
+Although San Francisco may seem like it gets its fair share of rain and lightning, it was actually the major city that received the least amount of lightning.